emilietexier/InterviewPrep/README.md

 # InterviewPrep

-My solutions to common interview questions
+This repository contains my solutions to common interview questions for Software Engineering Internships.